microsoft/botframework-components/generators/generator-bot-core-qna/generators/app/templates/README.md

 # Welcome to your new bot

-This Bot Project was created using the QnA Maker template, and contains minimal bot with a QnA Maker trigger.
+This Bot Project was created using the Core bot with Azure QnA Maker template, and contains a minimal bot with a QnA Maker trigger.

 ## Next steps